OpenAI Agent + Query Engine Experimental Cookbook¶

 # install wikipedia python package

-!pip install wikipedia
+%pip install wikipedia llama-index-readers-wikipedia

 from llama_index.readers.wikipedia import WikipediaReader